Inventium/rubymacros.com/outline.md

 ## Introduction to the problem

 > Defn: macrophobia - an unreasonable fear of
-> defining new syntactical constructions.
+> defining new syntactical constructions. -
+> (Plagiaphrased from Seibel's Practical Common Lisp)

-In general, macros are used for
+In general, macros are used for language extension via

+* syntax, or
-* Language extension via syntax or capability.
+* capability.

 These goals are accomplished by:

 * Textual replacement
-* "Method expansion"
+* Method expansion

 Rule of Thumb from Lisp: When you can use